ondyari/FaceForensics/dataset/README.md

 ### Servers

-We will offer two servers in the near future which can be selected by add `--server <EU or US>`.
+We will offer two servers in the near future which can be selected by add `--server <EU or CA>`.
 Note that we are currently still backing up files and thus only the default option `EU` will work for now.

 ### Original Videos